 For years, people collected comics thinking that they would use them to put their kids through college one day.
-Instead, they were left with piles of bagged and boarded books that may have even decreased in value over the years due to their condition or the fact that the title just isn’t coveted.
+Instead, they were left with piles of bagged and boarded books that may have even decreased in value over the years due to their condition or the fact that the title just isn’t coveted by collectors.
 The people who got rich by saving Action Comics #1 (first appearance of Superman) or Detective Comics #27 (first appearance of Batman) in pristine condition was a fluke.
 No one predicted how popular the characters would become and remain and how many other people would throw out their copies, making them a rare and coveted piece of history.
-Now, everyone saves their comics so their rarity is limited, making them less valuable.
+Now, everyone saves their comics, so their rarity is limited, making them less valuable.

 While it’s nice for those with the money to have copies of these coveted titles, if you’re not in it for the comics themselves and you don't have the money to spend on the already highly valued issues, you’re better off finding something else to collect for a profit.